 2. SET ASIDE TIME FOR HOUSEKEEPING AND CHORES

 In that same manner, make sure you have your housecleaning and chores set in your daily schedule.
 I know how easy it is to get distracted as a mom and forget that I put laundry in the wash.
 I also know that there are many times I lack energy and I just don’t want to.
 But, if I have a chore routine in place already, it is easier for me to just get it done.
 I feel better when certain chores are complete and my house runs more efficiently.
 Believe it or not, my children are calmer when they have certain things in order too.
 If you need a starting point, here is my simple Daily and Weekly Housekeeping Routine.
+I also have some free housecleaning printables you can grab to get yourself organized.

 3. DISCONNECT FROM SOCIAL MEDIA